 There are a couple of methods to make green curry paste.
 One is using a food processor to blend all the ingredients.
 Method two is to use a mortar and pestle to pound ingredients together until you have a smooth curry paste.

-Thai green curry can be used for making curries, stir-fries, soups, sauces, and so much more!
+Thai green curry can make stir-fries, soups, sauces, and more!
 Check out my delicious Thai green curry recipe here.

 Related Recipes